sridhar02/issue-tracker/README.md

 # issue-tracker

-Issue-tracker is one of project which is a clone of the Github with some functionality similar to it using Golang.
+Issue-tracker is one of my project which is a clone of the Github with some functionality similar to it using Golang.